yakworks/gorm-tools/docs/dao.md

 ```

+### Using the Dao

-With the DAO services plugin, we have shaved the yak for you and each domain has a Repository or Dao automitically
+**With this Gorm repository plugin**, we have shaved the yak for you and each domain has a Repository or Dao automitically
 setup for this pattern.
 So with this plugin all the boiler plate from above can be replaced with 1 line!

 ```groovy